 The Canine First Responder Course lasts a whole day and comprises of two sections:

 This section of the course lasts half the day.
 It will show you how to deal with emergency situations involving dogs including:

 - Serious bleeding

-Primary Care may be taken as a separate half day course – check our events for available dates.
+Primary Care may be taken as a separate half-day canine “first aid” course.
+Check our course dates for availability.